whatsupmailbox/whatsupmailbox.github.io/_posts/2017-05-03-Trendy-Butler-Mens-Clothing-Subscription-May-2017-Review-Coupon.md

 **Cohesive & Co.** Malo Zip Front Hoodie in Army Black, *Value $150*

 My husband LOVES this brand and has been getting it quite frequently in his packages - no complaints and always thankful!
 He wears a lot of hoodies cause it does get chilly here at night in Cali so this was happily received.
-Plus he'll be travelling to Chicago this weekend and it's stil a bit cold there, so he'll be bringing this along for sure!
+Plus he'll be traveling to Chicago this weekend and it's stil a bit cold there, so he'll be bringing this along for sure!

 The color is subtle yet contrast with its two-tone colors, and the gold zipper adds a little edge to it.
 I kind of wish they made this exact style for women cause I'm loving it!